awsdocs/amazon-ecs-developer-guide/doc_source/service-configure-auto-scaling.md

 1. For **Policy name**, enter a descriptive name for your policy\.

 1. For **ECS service metric**, choose the metric to track\.
+The following metrics are available:
+   + **ECSServiceAverageCPUUtilization**—Average CPU utilization of the service\.
+   + **ECSServiceAverageMemoryUtilization**—Average memory utilization of the service\.
+   + **ALBRequestCountPerTarget**—Number of requests completed per target in an Application Load Balancer target group\.

 1. For **Target value**, enter the metric value that the policy should maintain\.
+For example, use a target value of `1000` for `ALBRequestCountPerTarget`, or a target value of `75`\(%\) for `ECSServiceAverageCPUUtilization`\.

 1. For **Scale\-out cooldown period**, enter the amount of time, in seconds, after a scale\-out activity completes before another scale\-out activity can start\.
-During this time, resources that have been launched do not contribute to the Auto Scaling group metrics\.
+While the scale\-out cooldown period is in effect, the capacity that has been added by the previous scale\-out activity that initiated the cooldown is calculated as part of the desired capacity for the next scale out\.
+The intention is to continuously \(but not excessively\) scale out\.

 1. For **Scale\-in cooldown period**, enter the amount of time, in seconds, after a scale\-in activity completes before another scale\-in activity can start\.
-During this time, resources that have been launched do not contribute to the Auto Scaling group metrics\.
+The scale\-in cooldown period is used to block subsequent scale\-in requests until it has expired\.
+The intention is to scale in conservatively to protect your application's availability\.
+However, if another alarm triggers a scale out activity during the cooldown period after a scale\-in, Service Auto Scaling scales out your scalable target immediately\.

 1. \(Optional\) To disable the scale\-in actions for this policy, choose **Disable scale\-in**\.
 This allows you to create a separate scaling policy for scale\-in later\.